loopbio/imgstore/README.md

 `$ conda install imgstore`

-After installing imgstore from any location, you should check it's tests pass to guarentee that you have a trustworthy OpenCV version
+After installing imgstore from any location, you should check it's tests pass to guarantee that you have a trustworthy OpenCV version

 ## Installing from source